Guiding You Through the Disability Maze

 The Social Security Administration (SSA) frequently denies claims for disability benefits, forcing claimants who want to appeal theses denials to request disability hearings.
 Perhaps not surprisingly, the great number of denials has resulted in a great number of hearing requests, which in turn created a backlog of cases waiting for hearings.
 To speed up the process and reduce the backlog, the SSA implemented a video hearing process.

 If you are appealing a denial of benefits, it is important for you to understand the difference between a video Social Security disability hearing and one that occurs in-person.
-The hearing is an extremely critical stage in the procedure for obtaining benefits, so you should be prepared to make the most of this opportunity.
+The hearing is an extremely critical stage in the procedure for obtaining benefits, so you should be prepared to make the most of this opportunity and understand what happens at a Social Security disability hearing.

 The SSA uses a process referred to as remote video service delivery, or VSD, to conduct hearings where the applicant seeking benefits is in one location and the judge is in another.
 Usually, the applicants participate from an SSA field office in their home state, while the judge may appear from any location equipped to conduct VSD hearings.